 The intellectual bravery we need right now is to believe that we can imaginatively rebuild something valuable in digital space, something that has what we value most about education: the protections, the safety, the excitement, the moments of ecstatic learning, the epiphanies, the collaborations, the debates, the discoveries, and the moments of quiet reflection.

-The banner image is an adaptation of a famous photograph originally taken by J R Eyerman in 1953; this version is on a pencil case, photographed for this blog by my friend R J Thompson in 2011.
-This lovely woman, who put on her good hat to go out and meet the technological marvel of her age, keeps me thinking about what it means to show up, and watch from inside the spectacle.
+For three years the blog had a banner image adapted from a famous photograph of a New York 3D cinema audience posing for photographer J R Eyerman in 1953; the version I used was taken from a pencil case, photographed by my friend R J Thompson in 2011.
+At the centre of the crowd, there’s a stern-faced woman, who put on her good hat to go out and meet the technological marvel of her age.
+She keeps me thinking about what it means to show up and watch, from inside the spectacle.

 — Kate Bowles